NervanaSystems/ngraph/doc/sphinx/source/inspection/profiling.rst

 Rather than run a TensorFlow\* model "end-to-end" all the time, developers who notice a problem with performance or memory usage can generate a unique serialized model for debugging by using ``NGRAPH_ENABLE_SERIALIZE=1``.
-This serialized model can be then be re-run with ``nbench`` to experiment with any changes in ngraph space.
-This makes it faster for developers to change and test changes without the overhead of an end-to-end compilation.
+This serialized model can then be re-run with ``nbench`` to experiment with any changes in ngraph space.
+This makes it faster for developers to change and test changes without the overhead of a complete end-to-end compilation.

 .. _nbench: